JackFurby/Final-year-project/README.md

 # Final year project - Explainable Artificial Intelligence for Multi-Sensor Information Fusion

+For my final year project at Cardiff University, I had to create a multimodal video classifier with explainable AI capabilities.
+This was successfully done with the code in this repo having the capabilities to do the following:

+* Train a model from scratch / from a previously trained model
+* Perform classification on an input video with explainable AI capabilities using SAVR (previously VADR)
+* Produce graphs showing the performance of the model

+My final report can be view [here](https://pats.cs.cf.ac.uk/@archive_file?p=1370&n=final&f=1-report.pdf&SIG=8352ce3d25044eb9e4b49fb4df9b566d576bcbccacf41c07ae9e4e081496a672) which contains more detail.
+Overall this work was awarded 79%.

-Final year project for my undergraduate degree at Cardiff University.
-This was worked on alongside a new explanation technique called VADR (now SAVR).
+This was worked on alongside a new explanation technique called SAVR.
 Please see the reference at the bottom of the README for more.

+# Example of output

 # Reference